LukPle/android-app-library/README.md

 Thank you for checking out the library and supporting Open Source projects.

-# Goals
+## Goals
 Learning different aspects of coding for Android can be tricky.
+Some websites and articles focus to much on descriptive explanations and do not offer useful code to inspect.
+Code examples on the other hand often include to many features at once with sometimes even outdated and deprecated components.
-Code examples often include to many features with sometimes outdated code snippets.
-This library should give everyone simple apps that diplay only a certain feature of Android.
-This makes the learning process more simple and easy to understand.
+This library should give everyone simple apps that diplay only certain features of Android.
+They can be fully modified and used for different scenarios.
+This makes the learning process more simple, easy to understand and fun.

+The library is also useful for people who have a coding background but are not familiar with writing apps for Android because the applications in this repository cover most of the common features and display them in an isolated example.
+The code is also well documented for more accessability.
+This enables developers to use different samples and combine them for their idea or the anticipated use case without doing a lot of research on how to specificly code for Android.

-# List of Apps
+## List of Apps

 Applications for the following Android features are available: